Portoferraio

-Portoferraio (/it/) is a town and comune in the province of Livorno, on the edge of the eponymous harbour of the island of Elba, Tuscany.
-It is the island's largest town.
+Portoferraio (/it/, Elban dialect: Ferajo/Feraja) is a town and comune (municipality) on the edge of the eponymous harbour of the island of Elba, in the province of Livorno in the region of Tuscany in Italy.
+It is the island's largest municipality.
 Because of its terrain, many of its buildings are situated on the slopes of a tiny hill bordered on three sides by the sea.
+It has 11,748 inhabitants.

+Portoferraio borders the municipalities of Campo nell'Elba, Capoliveri, Marciana, Porto Azzurro, and Rio.

 History

 Napoleon in Portoferraio, Leo von Klenze, 1839.

 It was founded by Cosimo I de' Medici, Grand Duke of Tuscany, in 1548, with the name of Cosmopoli ("Cosimo's City"), to balance the presence of the Spanish citadel in Porto Azzurro.
 It had three forts (Forte Stella, Forte Falcone, and Forte Inglese) and a massive line of walls, all still visible today.

 The name evolved from Ferraia in Etruscan times, Fabricia with Romans and Ferraio with Grand Duchy of Tuscany.

 The city remained attached to the Grand Duchy of Tuscany until the late 18th century, when, due to its strategic position, it came into contention with France, Great Britain, and Austria.
 A British garrison withstood the Siege of Porto Ferrajo in 1801, but the 1802 Treaty of Amiens transferred the town to France.
 In 1814 it was handed over to Napoleon Bonaparte, as the seat of his first exile.
 In the 19th century, the city grew quickly, due to the construction of infrastructures and the exploitation of new iron mills in Rio Marina.
 Portoferraio then became the main shipping port of the ore to the mainland, whence the current name, meaning "Iron Port" in Italian.
 After the end of the Napoleonic Era, Portoferraio returned to Tuscany and became part of the Kingdom of Italy in 1860.
 Here brigand Carmine Crocco was imprisoned until his death for his revolution against the reign of Victor Emmanuel II and the anarchist Giovanni Passannante who attempted to kill King Umberto I.

 During World War II, Portoferraio became the scene of battle when Elba was occupied by German forces.
 In late June 1944, an Allied force composed mainly of Free French troops liberated the island in a fight that lasted two days.
 Portoferraio was taken by French troops on 18 June but was damaged by the fighting and the bombing raids which preceded the invasion.

 Portoferraio's economy suffered from the end of mining activities starting from the 1970s, but in the following decades, it gained status as an internationally renowned seaside destination.